TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/8-Fluid/8-developing-a-custom-viewhelper.rst

 --------------------------

-The first step should be thinking about how to use the ViewHelper later on in the template, in order to get a clear view about the arguments of the ViewHelper.
+The first step should be thinking about how to use the ViewHelper later on in the template, in order to get a clear vision about the arguments of the ViewHelper.

 The ViewHelper is not part of the default distribution, therefore an own namespace import is necessary to use the ViewHelper.
-In the following example the namespace :php:`MyVendor\BlogExample\ViewHelpers` is imported with the prefix ``blog``.
-Now, all tags starting with ``blog:`` are interpreted as ViewHelper from within the namespace::
+In the following example the namespace :php:`MyVendor\BlogExample\ViewHelpers` is imported with the prefix `blog`.
+Now, all tags starting with `blog:` are interpreted as ViewHelper from within the namespace::

    {namespace blog=MyVendor\BlogExample\ViewHelpers}

-The ViewHelper should get the name gravatar and only get an email address as parameter.
+The ViewHelper should be given the name "gravatar" and only take an email address as parameter.
 The ViewHelper is called in the template as follows:

 .. code-block:: html